BOND REPORT: Treasury Yields Extend Rise As Investors Await Fed Meeting

 Looking ahead, traders will watch this week's meeting of the Federal Open Market Committee, which is expected to kick-start the reduction of the Fed's balance sheet on Wednesday.
 But some say with so much of the plan articulated and anticipated beforehand, the bond market reaction would be muted.

-"It's very likely to be initially greeted with a collective yawn from markets, if only because it has been so well choreographed," said Ian Lyngen, head of U.S. rates strategy for BMO Capital Markets, in a note to clients.
+"It's very likely to be initially greeted with a collective yawn from markets, if only because it has been so well choreographed," said Aaron Kohli and Ian Lyngen, interest-rate strategists for BMO Capital Markets, in a note to clients.

 See: Why the bond market isn't freaking out from the Fed's shift to quantitative tightening (http://www.marketwatch.com/story/why-the-bond-market-isnt-freaking-out-from-the-feds-shift-to-quantitative-tightening-2017-09-14)